What is an LLC

 Single-member LLCs are just limited liability companies with only one member/owner.
 These are similar to sole proprietorships since they also have only one business owner.

 They're also taxed like sole proprietorships.
 You pay taxes for your LLC on your own personal tax return.
-You can see how they differ in the LLC vs. Sole Proprietorship section.
+But they also differ in many ways.

 You get all the benefits and personal asset protection of being an LLC, even with only one member.
 You can even hire employees on payroll or as contractors.